open/close all folders

 - The Social Darwinist: While's not a villain per se, the law of Valhalla states that the "the weak serve the strong", and he certainly adheres to that, smiting down any enemy no matter how weak they are.
 The only exception he made was with Mog, rejecting him instead of taking him under his wing with the excuse that he's "too weak".

-- Staff of Authority: Sports one in his normal form.
+- Staff of Authority: Sports one in his normal form as "The Arbiter of Time".

 - Turns Red: On his level 70 and 99 versions, he will start using Gagnrath and Quasar, both of which will deal heavy damage to your party unless they're in the Tortoise paradigm, with the latter also causing Wound damage.